resourced/resourced/docs/contributors/README.md

 * Executor executes logic based on expression performed on readers data.

 * Logger tails a log file and forwards the log lines to master.

+ResourceD also runs multiple network listeners:

+* Metrics receiver (TCP or UDP): They are for receiving live Graphite or StatsD metrics.

+* Log receiver (TCP or UDP): They are for receiving log lines, think of them as logs forwarder to master.